Trump returns to Oval Office as aides refuse to say when he last tested negative for the coronavirus

 Convincing journalists to focus on things other than the coronavirus crisis and its debilitating impact on the White House has been a key goal for Trump and his aides in recent days, culminating Wednesday with the president’s unexpected departure from isolation and return to the Oval Office.

-The potentially dangerous move by a still infectious and recovering covid-19 patient was Trump’s latest attempt to send a message four weeks before the election that Americans should not be afraid of a disease that hospitalized him and infected much of the West Wing.
+The potentially dangerous move by a still-infectious and recovering covid-19 patient was Trump’s latest attempt to send a message four weeks before the election that Americans should not be afraid of a disease that hospitalized him and infected much of the West Wing.

 Trump sought to depict a presidency that has returned to normal, saying on Twitter that he had “recovered” from the virus.

 “Hi, perhaps you recognize me.
-It’s your favorite president and I’m standing in front of the Oval Office at the White House,” Trump said in a recorded video released on Twitter late Wednesday.
+It’s your favorite president, and I’m standing in front of the Oval Office at the White House,” Trump said in a recorded video released on Twitter late Wednesday.

 The president was recorded while standing in the Rose Garden without a mask.
 He focused mostly on erroneously pitching therapeutics as a “cure” rather than emphasizing good public health practices like mask-wearing and social distancing, continuing a pattern that has frustrated scientists for months.